ebi-ait/hca-util/README.md

 $ hca-util <command> -h
 ```

-Some commands or options/flags are restricted to authorised users (for e.g. wranglers, admin) only.
+Some commands or options/flags are restricted to authorised users (for e.g. admin) only.

 ## `config` command